Jesserc/My-Ethernaut-Solutions/README.md

 There is a misuse of `tx.origin` and `msg.sender` in the "Telephone" contract.

 #### How it can be exploited
-Call the "Telephone" contract with a smart contract, while passing your address as an arguement.
+Call the "Telephone" contract with a smart contract while passing your address as an argument.
 Like this:

 ```solidity